Unity-Technologies/UnityBlackmagicVideo/com.unity.media.blackmagic/Documentation~/enabling-blackmagic-video.md

+[Contents](TableOfContents.md) | [Home](index.md) > [Getting started](getting-started.md) > Enabling the Blackmagic Video Manager

 # Enabling the Blackmagic Video Manager

 To start using Blackmagic Video in your Unity project, open the following new window at the top: **Window > Virtual Production > Blackmagic Video Manager**.

 By default, the manager is disabled for the active scene, but if you check the **Enable Video Manager** checkbox, you should see the following in the window:

 ![video-IO-main-window](images/video-IO-main-window.png)